 We eat sugary cereals in the morning, bready sandwiches for lunch, and greasy takeout for dinner.
 This is all nutrient-deficient foods.
 You need foods that will fill you up and not give you all the unwanted calories.
 The ideal meal would include foods high in fiber and protein.

-The answer to your “Why cant I stop stuffing my face?” dilemma could also be that you’re stuffing it too fast.
+The answer to your “Why can’t I stop stuffing my face?” dilemma could also be that you’re eating too fast.
 After all, it takes 20 minutes for your body to register the fact that it is full in the first place.

 When your food reaches the intestines, it releases a hormone called cholecystokinin.
 As this hormone interacts with the hormone leptin, it tells the brain that you are full.
 From there, leptin interacts with the neurotransmitter dopamine, which gives the body a sense of happiness.

 A way to slow down is to chew your food 20 times before taking another bite.